 What is Helper?

 Helper is yet another ransomware-type infection discovered by Jakub Kroustek.
-As with most of other ransomware infections, Helper stealthily infiltrates computers and encrypt stored files, thereby making them unusable.
-While encrypting, Helper renames each file by appending a random string as an extension.
-For instance, Helper would rename "sample.jpg" to something like "sample.jpg.OOOKJYHCTVDF" and so on so forth.
-After successful encryption Helper generates a text file ("YOUR FILES ARE ENCRYPTED.TXT") and drops it on victim's desktop.
-This text file contains a ransom-demanding message.
+As with most ransomware infections, Helper stealthily infiltrates computers and encrypts stored files, thereby rendering them unusable.
+During encryption, Helper renames each file by appending a random string as the extension.
+For example, Helper might rename "sample.jpg" to a filename such as "sample.jpg.OOOKJYHCTVDF".
+After successful encryption, Helper generates a text file ("YOUR FILES ARE ENCRYPTED.TXT") and stores it on the desktop.
+This file contains a ransom-demand message.

 The message within "YOUR FILES ARE ENCRYPTED.TXT" states that data is encrypted and that a unique decryption key is necessary to restore it.
-Unluckily, this is true.
-It is currently unconfirmed whether Helper uses symmetric or asymmetric cryptography.
-However, it is sure that a unique decryption key is generated for each victim.
-Now the problem is that victims cannot access their keys, because cyber criminals hide them in a remote server.
-In order to receive one's key and restore data each victim has to pay a ransom.
-The price isn't specified - all payment details (instructions, price, etc.) are provided via email.
-Yet we should mention that cyber criminals usually ask for $500-$1500 in Bitcoins, Monero, Ethereum, or other cryptocurrency.
-Helper's developers also offer a free decryption of one file (which cannot contain "valuable information").
-This is being done to prove that the decryption is actually possible and that these persons can be trusted.
-Nevertheless, it is important to know that cyber criminals often scam victims.
-These persons attempt to gain victim's trust in various ways.
-However, after submitting payments victims often get ignored, which means that paying gives no positive result and files remain encrypted.
-For this reason, you should never attempt to contact these persons and certainly not pay any ransoms.
-Helper is an undecryptable ransomware, meaning that there (at least at this very moment) are no tools capable of cracking Helper's encryption and restoring data for free.
-Restoring everything from a backup is the only possible solution.
+Unfortunately, this is accurate.
+It is currently unconfirmed whether Helper uses symmetric or asymmetric cryptography, however, a unique decryption key is generated for each victim.
+Victims cannot access their keys, since cyber criminals hide them on a remote server.
+To receive their key and restore data, each victim must pay a ransom.
+The cost is not specified.
+All payment details (instructions, cost, etc.) are provided via email, however, cyber criminals usually demand $500-$1500 in Bitcoins, Monero, Ethereum, or another cryptocurrency.
+Helper's developers also offer free decryption of one file (which cannot contain "valuable information").
+This is done to 'prove' that decryption is possible and that these people can be trusted, however, cyber criminals often scam victims.
+They attempt to gain people's trust in various ways, however, after submitting payments, victims are often ignored, Therefore, paying gives no positive result and files remain encrypted.
+You should never attempt to contact these people or pay any ransoms.
+Helper is undecryptable ransomware, and thus there are currently no tools capable of cracking Helper's encryption and restoring data free of charge.
+Restoring everything from a backup is the only solution.

 Screenshot of a message encouraging users to pay a ransom to decrypt their compromised data:

-There are hundreds of ransomware infections that share similarities with Helper.
-PLUT, SYSTEM FAILURE, Codnat - these are only few examples from a long list.
-Most of these infections are designed to compromise files (typically by encrypting) and to make ransom demands.
-The decryption price and type of cryptography used typically are the only major differences.
-The problem is that infections of this type usually employ RSA, AES, and other similar encryption algorithms that generate unique decryption keys.
-Hence, unless the virus is still in development and/or has certain bugs/flaws, restoring data manually (without developers interfering) is impossible.
-We highly recommend to maintain regular data backups, stored in remote servers or unplugged storage devices (locally stored backups will be encrypted together with regular files).
-It is also advised to have several backup copies stored in different locations, because used storage devices/servers can always get damaged.
+There are hundreds of ransomware infections that share similarities with Helper including PLUT, SYSTEM FAILURE, and Codnat - these are just some examples from many.
+Most of these infections compromise files (typically by encryption) and make ransom demands.
+Decryption cost and type of cryptography used are typically the only major differences.
+Infections of this type usually employ RSA, AES, and other similar encryption algorithms that generate unique decryption keys.
+Therefore, unless the virus is still in development or has certain bugs/flaws, restoring data manually without involvement of developers (contacting these people is not recommended) is impossible.
+We strongly recommend that you maintain regular backups stored on remote servers or unplugged storage devices (locally stored backups are encrypted with regular files).
+You are also advised to have several backup copies stored in different locations, since storage devices and servers can be damaged.

 How did ransomware infect my computer?

-Ransomware infections are often proliferated using email spam campaigns, unofficial software download sources, fake software cracks/updaters, and trojans.
-Spam campaigns are used to send hundreds of emails consisting of malicious attachments (links/files) and messages encouraging users to open.
-Messages are also likely to present these attachments as some important documents (bills, invoices, receipts, or similar) just to create the impression of legitimacy and trick users into opening.
+Ransomware infections are often proliferated using spam email campaigns, unofficial software download sources, fake software cracks/updaters, and trojans.
+Spam campaigns are used to send hundreds of emails consisting of malicious attachments (links/files) and messages encouraging users to open them.
+The messages are likely to present these attachments as important documents (bills, invoices, receipts, or similar) in attempts to give the impression of legitimacy and trick users into opening them.
 Third party software download sources (free file hosting websites, freeware download websites, peer-to-peer [P2P] networks, and similar) are also used in a similar manner.
-Cyber criminals present malicious executables as legitimate software, thereby tricking users into downloading and installing malware by themselves.
-The idea behind software cracks is to help users bypass paid software activation.
-Yet most of these tools are fake and cyber criminals use them to spread malware, which is why users often end up installing viruses, rather than gaining access to paid features.
-Fake updaters also behave very similarly.
-Instead of updating applications, fake updaters infect computers by exploiting old software's bugs/flaws or simply downloading and installing malware rather than actual updates.
-Last but not least are trojans.
-These are malicious applications which cause so-called "chain infections".
+Cyber criminals present malicious executables as legitimate software, thereby tricking users into downloading and installing malware.
+The idea behind software 'cracks' is to bypass paid software activation, however, most of these tools are fake and cyber criminals use them to proliferate malware.
+Thus, users often install viruses, rather than gaining access to paid features.
+Fake updaters also have similar behavior.
+Rather than updating applications, they infect computers by exploiting old software bugs/flaws or simply downloading and installing malware rather than updates.
+Finally, trojans are malicious applications that cause so-called "chain infections".
 They stealthily infiltrate computers and start downloading/installing additional malware.